blackary/neat-starter/src/posts/daily/thu-7-nov.md

 ### Praise

-P﻿salm 72e, 119q
+P﻿salm 27d, 119q

 ### Prayer

-1. Ask Jesus to open your eyes to see him in all of the Bible.
+1. Ask God to give you a heart burning toward his word.
-2. Pray for the preparation for preaching God’s word this Sunday.
+2. Pray for a specific application from yesterday’s sermons.
 3. Pray for a member of our church, for your family, and for a non-Christian friend/family member.